tremor-rs/tremor-rfcs/text/0007-pipeline-optimizations.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-The topic of pipeline optimization is never-ending endeavor as there are always further optimizations to be done.
+The topic of pipeline optimization is never-ending endeavour as there are always further optimizations to be done.
 In the future, this could take the form of integration and interaction between different operators, extending pipeline level optimizations or go all the way to introducing a compiler.

 While those future possibilities might not be of direct concern for any case, it is important to keep them in mind to ensure optimizations done today do not block off possibilities in the future.